-Refer to the Event Recorder software component for detailed information on how to show information from user software using using a SCVD file.
+Refer to the Component Viewer documentation for detailed advice on how to show information from user software using using an SCVD file.
 The same SCVD file allows also to annotate event information for the Event Recorder.

 The Component Viewer shows information about:

 Component Viewer windows containing objects are listed in the menu View – Watch Windows.

 The menu entries are visible when you have enabled and added files with Manage Component Viewer Description Files.

 The picture below is an example showing debug information for an USB Device object:

 In case the Component Viewer Description File contains specifications that cannot be located in the program code, then the Component Viewer shows information about the origin and the identifier that is missing.